wcool1/onlineClinicH5/README.md

 # onlineClinicH5
-A project used for booking a doctor appointment online
+The mobile part of a project used for booking a doctor appointment online